Venturing Into Pharmaceutical Business: A Wealth Management Perspective

 Direct Stock Investments

-In contrast, smaller biotech firms or startups might not have any marketed products.
+In contrast, smaller biotech firms or startups might not have marketed products.
 However, they offer significant upside potential if their drugs succeed in clinical trials and receive regulatory approval.

 Exchange-Traded Funds (ETFs) And Mutual Funds

-Investors can also gain exposure to the pharmaceutical industry through ETFs or mutual funds that focus on healthcare or specifically, pharmaceutical businesses.
-These funds pool resources from multiple investors to buy a diversified portfolio of stocks, reducing the risk of any single company’s failure.
+These funds pool resources from multiple investors to buy a diversified portfolio of stocks, reducing the risk of any company’s failure.

 Private Equity And Venture Capital Investments